-Reducing the amount of processed, high sugar, and high fat foods that you eat may lead to better gut health.
+Reducing the amount of processed, sugary, and high fat foods that you eat may lead to better gut health.

 Diet and gut health appear to be very closely linked.
 Avoiding processed foods, high fat foods, and foods high in refined sugars is likely important for maintaining a healthy microbiome, as these foods may promote the growth of damaging bacteria.

-There are also foods you can eat that actively promote the growth of beneficial bacteria, contributing to your overall health.
-These foods include:
+You can eat certain foods that actively promote the growth of beneficial bacteria, contributing to your overall health.
+These superfoods for gut health include:

 1. High fiber foods

 - legumes, like black beans and chickpeas

 - nuts, like almonds and pistachios

 Fermented foods are great dietary sources of probiotics.
 Examples include:

 4. Collagen-boosting foods

 Collagen-rich foods such as bone broth and salmon skin may be beneficial for both overall health and gut health.